-Better yet, insulated stainless steel double-walled bottles have become so incredibly popular because of how well they maintain the temperatures of your beverage inside, whether hot or cold.
-Even in super hot temperatures, a well-made insulated steel bottle will keep your water icy cold for hours.
+Better yet, vacuum insulated stainless steel double-walled bottles have become so incredibly popular because of how well they maintain the temperature of your beverages inside, whether piping hot water or icy cold water (or other cold beverages).
+Even with a super hot temperature, a well-made insulated steel bottle will keep your water icy cold or hot beverages for hours.

 Compared to a typical plastic or single-wall steel reusable water bottle, insulated stainless steel bottles are more expensive.
 If you’re really concerned about quality design and insulation, it’s worth every penny to purchase an insulated stainless steel bottle from a reputable brand.

 Hydro Flask is one of if not the most popular insulated stainless steel bottles.
 You can find many options of different stainless bottles, like klean kantine.

 Chances are you if blindly purchased one of these bottles without doing much research, you’ll be happy with your choice.
 However, there are plenty of alternative brands on the market of the same quality as Hydro Flask.

 For example, Takeya stainless steel bottles, sometimes called ThermoFlasks, are a less expensive option that is nearly the same as Hydro Flask in performance.